X-Ray Inspection Services for Foreign Material in Food

 Related Inspection Services

-X-ray inspection is FlexXray’s primary method for identifying foreign material in food products.
+X-ray inspection is FlexXray’s primary method for identifying foreign material in food and other consumer products.
 In some cases—such as when contamination is difficult to isolate or visualize—advanced imaging methods like CT scanning may be used to provide additional visibility.

 FlexXray also offers contaminant retrieval services, allowing identified foreign material to be physically removed and analyzed as part of a broader investigation.